Islandora/documentation/docs/technical-documentation/migration-migrate-api.md

 - Designed to migrate Islandora Legacy data to Islandora.
 - DATASTREAMS
-    - All of your datasteams, including the audit trail, are migrated
+    - All of your datastreams, including the audit trail, are migrated
 - METADATA
     - Migrate metadata from Solr or any XML datastream
 - CUSTOMIZABLE